Cesar Sciammarella: Education

 Cesar Sciammarella received his diploma in Civil Engineering from the University of Buenos Aires in July 1950.
-After graduation, he worked as a professional engineer in different industries and in different capacities, including the Director of the Materials Testing Laboratories in the Metallurgy and Materials Division of the Atomic Energy Commission of Argentina.
+After graduation, he worked as a professional engineer in different industries, including the Director of the Materials Testing Laboratories in the Metallurgy and Materials Division of the Atomic Energy Commission of Argentina.
 Later, he was invited by Dr A.J.
 Durelli to come to the US to get a PhD degree.
-He received his Ph.D., from the Illinois Institute of Technology, in June 1960.
+He received his PhD from the Illinois Institute of Technology in June 1960.
 Upon graduation, he returned to the Argentine Atomic Energy Commission.

 Biography, professional life and work

-From 1952-57 Cesar was Professor of Physics at Argentine Army Engineering School.
-This was a period in Argentina under the democratically-elected Juan Domingo Perón.
+From 1952 to 1957, Cesar was Professor of Physics at Argentine Army Engineering School.
+This was a period in Argentina under the democratically elected Juan Domingo Perón.
 The coup that brought down Perón's difficult republic was aided by officers from Argentine Army Engineering School.
-Although Cesar was not involved in the coup he was detained and tortured during the uprising.
-Peron's government fell two weeks after his detention and he was able to escape during the confusion.
+Although Cesar was not involved in the coup, he was detained and tortured during the uprising.
+Peron's government fell two weeks after his detention and he was able to escape.
 He spent several months fighting pneumonia caused by his detention.

-In 1962 he was invited to be Associate professor at the University of Florida, Gainesville.
-This is where he did some of his pioneering work on using the Moiré method and the Fourier method to analyse the contours and deformations of bodies.
-In 1967 he became professor at the Department of Aerospace and Applied Mechanics, Polytechnic Institute of Brooklyn.
-It was during this period that Sciammarella pioneered digital analysis of moiré fringes with the use of computers.
+Since 1962, he worked as an associate professor at the University of Florida, Gainesville, where he researched the moiré method and the Fourier method to analyze the contours and deformations of bodies.
+In 1967, he became professor at the Department of Aerospace and Applied Mechanics, Polytechnic Institute of Brooklyn.
+During this period, Sciammarella pioneered digital analysis of moiré fringes with the use of computers.
 In 1985, he further developed this methodology by putting together an optics and computer system for fringe pattern analysis.
-Later he published a series papers answering the fundamental question of how far is it possible to recover fringe order information utilising computer analysis.
+Later, he published a series of papers answering how far it is possible to recover fringe order information utilizing computer analysis.
 This work culminated in the paper Heisenberg Principle Applied to the Analysis of Speckle Interferometry Fringes.

-Since 2005 Dr. Sciammarella has worked in cutting edge optical technology going beyond the Rayleigh limit that has traditionally been considered to be the maximum resolution that can be obtained in optics in far field observations.
-With the support of his co-workers he has succeeded in overcoming the Rayleigh limit.
-In recent work measurements in the far field have been carried out in nano crystals and nano spheres with accuracies on the order of ±3.3 nm.
+Since 2005, Dr. Sciammarella, with his co-workers, succeeded in overcoming the Rayleigh limit.
+In recent work, measurements in the far field have been carried out in nano-crystals and nano-spheres with accuracies on the order of ±3.3 nm.

-In 2012 Cesar Sciammarella and his son Dr. Federico Sciammarella co-authored Experimental Mechanics of Solids, a comprehensive textbook of the techniques used in experimental mechanics.
+In 2012, Cesar Sciammarella and his son Dr. Federico Sciammarella co-authored Experimental Mechanics of Solids, a comprehensive textbook of the techniques used in experimental mechanics.